codepath/android_guides/Drawables.md

 <img src="http://i.imgur.com/JHVsslP.png" width="450" alt="9patch" />

 NinePatch are images that have a "9" in the name such as `button_background.9.png` which signifies that this is a stretchable image.
-As shown above, the thin black lines indicate the vertical and horizontal "stretchable" and "fill" areas for the image.
+The file is no different from a normal PNG file except that you will add thin black lines to indicate the vertical and horizontal "stretchable" and "fill" areas for the image.
+Android only knows that it's a 9-patch file by the filename extension!

 An example of a 9-patch image is embedded below (left is the 9patch graphic, right is an example of use in an app):

 <img src="http://i.imgur.com/btT0ybk.png" height="60" /> &nbsp;
 <img src="http://i.imgur.com/oSFvjxF.png" height="60" />